 Despite its importance, we know little about this critical but temporary organ.
 NICHD's Human Placenta Project is a collaborative research effort to understand the role of the placenta in health and disease.
-The project aims to develop new tools to study the organ in real time to learn how it develops and functions throughout pregnancy.
+The project supports development of new tools to study the organ in real time to learn how it develops and functions throughout pregnancy.

 The success of this effort relies on the contributions of a broad range of scientists and clinicians, including experts in placental biology, as well as creative thinkers in biotechnology, imaging, data science, and other areas.

-Use this PubMed link to access all recent scientific articles from the HPP.
+Visit the National Library of Medicine’s PubMed database to access all recent scientific articles from the HPP.